About the Artist

 I went to Cyprus in 1984.
 My painting tutor at Canterbury College of Art, Stass Paraskos, had a Summer School at Lemba, on the western coast of Cyprus.
 I ended up staying in Cyprus for 14 years, and lived in Nicosia.
 The experience affected my painting deeply as I began to explore patterns, colours and shapes.
 For many years I painted and drew the city from rooftops, and also painted the landscape.
 Then I discovered the old Hamam (Turkish Baths), which was not far from my flat, and that became a rich, ongoing source of material and inspiration.

-Along with my interest in the spirit of colour, I have always loved Chinese ink paintings and my two trips to China affirmed my deep love of calligraphy and brush strokes.
+Along with my interest in the spirit of colour, I have always loved Chinese ink paintings and my three trips to China affirmed my deep love of calligraphy and brush strokes.
 For further information on my approach and ideas, please see my 'Statement' section (within the CV section) which describes my process in more depth.

 Over the years I have made many exhibitions, in the UK, China, Latvia, Belarus, Cyprus, Malaysia and Greece.